 First plug the extension cable into the AC socket on the boat, then into the socket onshore.
 First unplug the extension cable from the socket onshore, then from the AC socket on the boat.

-8.3.3 Layout diagram
+8.3.3 Diagram of the layout